Back to all posts

 • whether you can live normally between games

 Hotels can be the right choice.
+Do not overcorrect just because this is a longer-stay site.

-• you prefer a staffed front desk
+• you want daily housekeeping and a staffed front desk

 • you do not want to coordinate cleaning, laundry, or building access